 By merging voice as an additional application on these data lines, the existing ISDN lines are no longer needed.
 SIP enables all internal calls to stay inside the company’s WAN, avoiding handoffs by the Business Telecoms Provider in London; call charges for traversing to the PSTN.
 Due to this, SIP can reduce your rental and call charges dramatically.

 The difference between SIP and Hosted Telecoms_

-SIP is best suited to larger SMEs and mid market businesses to ensure they can benefit from the increased flexibility and security provided by SIP trunking that a hosted telephony solution cannot offer.
+SIP is best suited to larger SMEs and mid-market organisations to ensure they can benefit from the increased flexibility and security provided by SIP Trunking that a Hosted Telephony solution cannot offer.
 When you compare SIP to ISDN it often works out cheaper on a per channel basis, it’s more flexible in terms of what telephone numbers you can have and where you can have them and is quicker to install.

-For larger multisite businesses such as hotels, shops or businesses with many offices, we can usually replace the ISDN lines at multiple locations with one centralised SIP trunk – saving costs.
+For larger multisite organisations such as hotels, shops or organisations with many offices, we can usually replace the ISDN lines at multiple locations with one centralised SIP Trunk – saving costs.